electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/brakes/_index.md

 ## Physical brakes

-The brake system on the Audi e-tron is based on the 18” brake system used on the Audi Q7.
+As the basis for the brake system, the Audi e-tron uses the brake system from the Audi Q7.

 The wheel brakes are actuated hydraulically, the reinforcement is actuated electrically, and the activation is actuated electronically.

 The control unit detects how much force the driver is depressing the brake pedal and calculates how much braking torque is needed within milliseconds.

-If the recuperation torque is insufficient, hydraulic pressure for the conventional friction brake is generated .
+If the recuperation torque is insufficient, hydraulic pressure for the conventional friction brake is generated.

 Put into motion by an electric spindle drive, the displacement piston pushes the brake fluid into the brake lines.
 As a result, the transition from the engine brake to the pure friction brake is smooth, and the driver does not notice it.